 Illumio supports the delegation of rule writing using role-based access control (RBAC).
-Application administrators can only edit rules where the scope of the segmentation ruleset matches the scopes where they have administrator privileges.
-They cannot create or manage segmentation rulesets if the scope includes "All."
+Application administrators can only edit rules where the scope of the ruleset matches the scopes where they have administrator privileges.
+They cannot create or manage rulesets if the scope includes "All."

 Rule types allow the application administrator to write rules that allow other applications to communicate with the applications that they manage without requiring global administrator privileges.
-This feature allows users to group rules required for inter-application and intra-application communication for a specific application into one segmentation ruleset.
+This feature allows users to group rules required for inter-application and intra-application communication for a specific application into one ruleset.

-You can combine multiple types of rules (intra-scope, extra-scope, and custom iptables) in a single segmentation ruleset.
-They can be used to either Create a Ruleset [102] or Create a Ruleset with Multiple Scopes [103].
+You can combine multiple types of rules (intra-scope, extra-scope, and custom iptables) in a single ruleset.